Spiced Hawthorn Pear Persimmon Brandy

 Bent over the moist earth, we gathered up the crimson and golden fruit into our hungry bags, chatting about life as old friends will, with meandering topics and understood nuances.
-Picking through the fallen leaves and occasional thorn, our bags grew plump with the fallen medicinal jewels.
+Picking through the fallen leaves and occasional thorn, our bags grew plump with the fallen medicinal jewels, soon to be infused in a seasonal libation: my spiced hawthorn pear persimmon brandy.
 A curious passerby interrupted our chatter, inquiring about the fruit we were harvesting.

 Our guest revealed that she had wondered what kind of trees grew in this grove for almost a decade; she had danced naked under their pendulous branches in the springtime when the hawthorns were adorned with creamy buzzing blossoms.
 Perhaps one might be surprised upon hearing such a story, but we were near Asheville, so we soaked in this tidbit with cheer and took it in stride.
 Personally, I am happy to hear about anyone dancing under trees, and what better place to strip, than under a sacred grove of hawthorns on high in the craggies (Craggy is an Appalachian term for a rocky place).